-144. Plaintiffs further allege that turnouts containing PFAS or PFAS materials sold by Defendants in Massachusetts, and used by the Firefighter Plaintiffs in training, emergency incidents, or in fire suppression during their firefighting careers, also contained no warning that the turnouts contain PFAS or PFAS materials.
+106. Plaintiff further alleges that turnouts containing PFAS or PFAS materials sold by Defendants in Massachusetts, and used by Plaintiff in training, emergency incidents, or in fire suppression during his firefighting career, also contained no warning that the turnouts contain PFAS or PFAS materials.
 Nor did these labels inform persons handling, wearing, or using the turnouts as they were intended to be handled, worn or used can result in exposure to PFAS and serious bodily harm.

-145. Below are photos typical of warning labels for turnouts manufactured, marked, sold and distributed by Defendants MSA/Globe and Lion.
-As depicted below, the labels do not disclose that the turnouts contain toxic PFAS or PFAS materials, and contain no warning that handling, wearing, or using the turnouts as they were intended to be handled, worn or used can result in exposure to PFAS and serious bodily harm.
+107. Below are photos typical of warning labels for turnouts manufactured, marked, sold and distributed by Defendants MSA/Globe and Lion.
+As depicted below, the labels do not disclose that the PFAS or PFAS materials in the turnouts are toxic, and contain no warning that handling, wearing, or using the turnouts as they were intended to be handled, worn or used can result in exposure to PFAS and serious bodily harm.
 Further, while the labels provide washing instructions, the instructions do not advise that turnouts should be washed in a commercial extractor to prevent cross-contamination and PFAS-exposure to family members who handle or wash the turnouts with other garments in home washing machines.